Diamondbacks of New England

 It wasn’t until a few years later that Wieber Nourse attended a talk given by turtle researcher Don Lewis.
 When she told Lewis of her discovery, he immediately volunteered to scout the Marion waterfront for likely diamondback habitat.
 By the time their investigations were over, Wieber Nourse and Lewis had found several spots where the turtles might still be able to live, breed and nest.
 And two years later they were married, brought together by a most unlikely matchmaker.

-Don Lewis meets a lot of people through turtles, including this writer, who read about the Marion discovery in a local newspaper.
-While that alone was enough to pique my interest, the same article also mentioned that nesting diamondbacks had been found in Aucoot Cove, where I happen to live.
+Lewis and Nourse, who have since moved south, met a lot of people through turtles, including this writer, who read about the Marion discovery in a local newspaper.
+While that alone was enough to pique my interest, the same article also mentioned that nesting diamondbacks had been found in a small cove just steps from my house.

 Terrapins among us?
 This was news indeed!